 How Secure Email Gateways Work with AI Phishing Detection

 As phishing attacks grow increasingly sophisticated, traditional rule-based detection methods are no longer sufficient to protect organizations.
 Modern Secure Email Gateways (SEGs) have evolved to incorporate artificial intelligence and machine learning technologies, dramatically improving their ability to identify and neutralize phishing attempts.
-According to recent research from the Anti-Phishing Working Group, phishing attacks reached an all-time high in 2023, with over 1.2 million unique phishing sites detected—a 35% increase from the previous year.
+According to the Anti-Phishing Working Group, phishing attacks have been steadily increasing in recent years, with threat actors continuously developing new techniques to bypass security controls.

 The Limitations of Traditional Phishing Detection

 Conventional phishing detection relied primarily on static methods: signature-based scanning, reputation lists, and basic content filtering.
 While effective against known threats, these approaches struggled with zero-day attacks, targeted spear-phishing campaigns, and sophisticated social engineering techniques.
-Traditional systems identified approximately 60% of phishing attempts, leaving organizations vulnerable to the remaining 40% of attacks that utilized novel tactics or slight variations of known threats.
+Traditional systems often failed to detect novel tactics or slight variations of known threats, leaving organizations vulnerable to evolving attack methods.

 The AI Revolution in Email Security